bmillwood/backups/README.md

 methods (e.g. using a content-addressable store, or even do something more exotic that can recognise similar but not identical files), but it sounds like more work than I'd like to do.

+#### Unable to use no-whole-file + inplace rsync

+Common wisdom to minimise changes with rsync in copy-on-write scenarios is to use `--no-whole-file --inplace`, so that if a small part of your file is updated, rsync won't rewrite the rest of the file.
+(Whole-file transfers are default when both paths are local, as is the case here.)
+However, there's a correctness problem with doing this in the presence of `--hard-links`, which is that rsync won't break hard links in the destination that aren't present in the source.
+Thus, if you have two hardlinked files in the source, you rsync them, and then you break the hard links in the source, update one of them, and rsync again, they may both be updated in the destination.
+Using whole-file updates breaks the hard link and thus avoids the problem.

+Another solution would be to drop `--hard-links`, but:

+- faithful reproduction of as much as my filesystem as possible seems more important than using as little space as possible,
+- my system does use hard links in some contexts, and I imagine most file modifications replace the whole file anyway, so it's not even clear which of the options minimizes space usage.